techiediaries/invoice-electron-angularjs-app/README.md

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

-Learn more about how to work with this app [here](http://www.techiediaries.com/building-an-invoice-app-for-desktop-with-javascript-angularjs-and-electron/ )

 Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).